loopandlearn/news/docs/index.md

 ## Bluetooth Signal Loss in a Crowd

-You may encounter signal loss, leading to a red loop.
+You may encounter signal loss, leading to a red `loop`.
 Two great pieces of advice from our experts on [Facebook](https://www.facebook.com/groups/diytrio/permalink/1798332747567239/?rdid=ZnGTTsJnNNY7tIOy#){:target="_blank"}: